CLiMBlab-Stanford/CLiMBlab-Stanford.github.io/_pages/about.md

-reflects this scope, recruiting trainees from many academic backgrounds (linguistics, computer science, psychology, cognitive science, and neuroscience) and building a shared lab culture where cross-disciplinary training and integrative research are the norm: linguists learn about neuroimaging, computer scientists run human behavioral experiments, and psychologists study artificial intelligence (AI) grammar learning.
+reflects this scope, recruiting trainees from many academic backgrounds (linguistics, computer science, psychology, cognitive science, and neuroscience) and building a shared lab culture where cross-disciplinary training and integrative research are the norm: linguists learn about neuroimaging, computer scientists run human behavioral experiments, and neuroscientists study the functional organization of artificial intelligence (AI) models.

 ---